 We stand up and hug, smiling deeply at each other.
-He knows I’m gay.
-I know instantly he isn’t.
+He knows I am gay.
+I know instantly he is not.
 We have a strong sense of balance between us.
 I dance out of the session with an unburdened heart.

 I go immediately to work.
 The two hours fly by without my good feelings diminishing.
 I walk in the house, giving Mom a big hug.
-I swing her around as if we’re dancing.
+I swing her around like we are dancing.
 I do the same with Molly.

 “Thank you for sending me to Dr. Kam,” I tell her.